faezehghiasi/Smart-Attendance-System/README.md

 ## Features

 ### Main Functionalities

 1. **Attendance Initialization**:
-   - The system enters "Attendance Ready" mode, preparing for attendance registration.
    - **Submit Student Code**:
      - Students can enter their unique 8-digit ID via the keypad.
      - The system validates the format.
 Errors, such as invalid length or format, are displayed on the LCD, and the buzzer is activated for feedback.